trainML/examples/inference/s3_triggered/README.md

 Programmatic access to trainML resources is provided through the [trainML SDK](https://docs.trainml.ai/reference/cli-sdk).
 To allow a Lambda function to use the SDK, it must have access to a [trainML API key](https://docs.trainml.ai/reference/cli-sdk#authentication) for your account.
 The code in this example expects they keys to be stored as two `SecureString` parameters in [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).

-Once you have generated a `credentials.json` file from the trainML [account settings page](https://app.trainml.ai/account/settings), create parameters named `/trainml/api_user` and `/trainml/api_key` and set them to the values of `user` and `key` from the `credentials.json` file.
+Once you have generated a `credentials.json` file from the trainML [account settings page](https://app.trainml.ai/account/settings), create two new AWS Parameter Store parameters named `/trainml/api_user` and `/trainml/api_key`.
+Set their values to the `user` and `key` from the `credentials.json` file, respectively.
 Both parameters must be the `SecureString` type, and the example assumes you are using the default AWS KMS key for encryption.
-If you use a different KMS key, you will need to modify the Lambda execution policy in the cloudformation template to give Lamdba access to decrypt the parameter.
+If you use a different KMS key, you will need to modify the Lambda execution policy in the CloudFormation template to give Lamdba access to decrypt the parameter.

 #### trainML IAM User Policy

 In order to access the new S3 data and place the results back, you must configure [AWS Keys](https://docs.trainml.ai/reference/third-party-keys/#aws-keys) in the trainML platform.
-The user you configure must have a policy that grants the correct access to allow access to the resources required.
+The IAM user you use for this must have a policy that grants the correct access to allow access to the resources required.
 [Attach the following policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) to the IAM user you created for trainML.

 ```
 {